-ISO 18571:2014
+ISO/TS 18571:2014

-The rating methods described in ISO 18751 [F3] have been implemented in T/HIS and are available by selecting the ISO 18571 rating method.
-This method in the T/HIS tool was also benchmarked against the PDB CORA software CORAplus 4.0.4.
+The rating methods described in ISO/TS 18751:2014 [F3] have been implemented in T/HIS and are available by selecting the ISO/TS 18571:2014 rating method.
+This method in the T/HIS tool was also benchmarked against PDB CORA software CORAplus 4.0.4.
 The benchmarks indicated that the results will not always be consistent, because of differences in the dynamic time warping algorithms used.
 In March 2022, PDB acknowledged these differences, which relate to issues in ISO 18571 itself.
-PDB intends to make corrections once ISO 15781 is next updated.